-Reservations do require a deposit, and you will be told the amount of the deposit required.
+Reservations are required to be paid within 10 days of making your reservation.
+The deposit is normally the total amount of your reservation.
 If the deposit is not received within 10 days, the reservation will be cancelled.
 Cancellations must be made ten (10) full days in advance of your arrival.
 If you cancel ten (10) full days in advance, your deposit will be refunded, minus a $10 service charge.
 Less than ten days and the entire deposit is forfeited.

 Most Huzzah Valley camping and floating weekends are arranged through telephone reservations.
 We do take walk-in business, when services are available, it is always best to call in advance of your trip.